-2007 Employment Agreement.
-On April 2, 2007, we entered into an employment agreement with Mr. Pearson.
-The employment agreement is for a term of two years, after which time it may be extended by mutual agreement of Mr. Pearson and us.
-On April 11, 2008, the Compensation Committee approved, and the Board ratified, an amendment to our President and Chief Executive Officer, Mr. Pearson's employment agreement, extending the initial term of the employment agreement for an additional year with the initial term expiring now on May 17, 2010 instead of May 17, 2009.
-Provisions of the employment agreement providing for a mutually-agreed extension after expiration of the initial term remained in place.
+2007 Employment Agreement (Amended April, 2008).
+On April 2, 2007, we entered into a two year employment agreement (expiring May 2009) with Mr. Pearson, which was amended in April, 2008 to extend the initial term until May 17, 2010.
+The employment agreement may be extended by mutual agreement of Mr. Pearson and us.
+Provisions of the employment agreement provide for a mutually-agreed extension after expiration of the initial term.
 Pursuant to this employment agreement, if, unrelated to a change in control (as defined below) Mr. Pearson is terminated without cause (as defined below) or he voluntarily terminates his employment for good reason (as defined below), he would be entitled to receive his base salary (as of the date of such termination) for a period of six months, payable in accordance with our normal payroll practices.